BinuBims/capstone_1/README.md

  * Does Covid-19 affect Women and Men Differently?
 If yes, how significant?
  * what age groups are most vulnerable? can we use those findings to predict future?
 If yes, how accurate?
  * what age group are most likely to contract the virus?
  * How likely to spread Covid-19 under different weather conditions?

+ ## Raw Data

+The data on spread of Covid-19 in South Korea came from Korea Centers for Disease Control & Prevention (http://www.cdc.go.kr/index.es?sid=a2).
+Then, the data was modified and put it on Kaggle (https://www.kaggle.com/kimjihoo/coronavirusdataset) for study purpose.
+This is where the data for this project came from.
+All census data is included in the data folder.